ondrovic/ollama-git-commit/CONTRIBUTING.md

 **`--auto-stage`**: Runs the full staging script, generates an AI commit message, and shows an interactive prompt, but requires manual commit.
 The user must copy and run the git commit command themselves.

-**`--auto-commit`**: Runs the full staging script, generates an AI commit message, and if the user approves with 'y', automatically commits with the AI-generated message.
+**`--auto-commit`**: Runs the full staging script, generates an AI commit message, and if the user approves with 'y', automatically commits with the AI-generated message and pushes to the remote repository.

 For development, you can use:

 - `bun dev:run commit -d . --auto-stage` - Stage files, generate AI message, show interactive prompt (manual commit)
-- `bun dev:run commit -d . --auto-commit` - Stage files, generate AI message, auto-commit if approved
+- `bun dev:run commit -d . --auto-commit` - Stage files, generate AI message, auto-commit if approved, and push to remote
 - `bun run stage-and-commit` - Alternative standalone script (same as --auto-commit)